The-Marcy-Lab-School/Spring-2023-Curriculum-Sinchi/unit-3/lesson-1-callbacks/practice/README.md

 ### Problem 1

 Using the simple callback version of `sort()`.
-Sort the data from ascending order.
+Sort the grade property from ascending order.

 ### Problem 2

 Manually implementing `sort()` method.
-Sort the data to descending order.
+Sort the grade property to descending order.

 ### Problem 3